 IS RESERVE-BASED LENDING HARDER TO OBTAIN?

-Due to the very nature of how reserved-based lending (RBL) is calculated, Advance Royalty Company believes it is becoming harder to obtain these types of loans.
-RBS is an asset-based loan that is based on the value of the borrower’s oil reserves.
-The borrower’s ability to repay the loan is based off their ability to sell the assets (in this case, oil or natural gas).
-If the price of oil goes down, this affects the borrower’s ability to repay that loan, which makes RBL lenders more hesitant to make loans.
+Due to the very nature of how reserve-based lending (RBL) is calculated, Advance Royalty Company believes it is becoming harder to obtain these types of loans.
+Reserve-based lending is an asset-based loan that is based on the value of the borrower’s oil reserves.
+The borrower’s ability to repay the loan is based on their ability to sell the assets (in this case, oil or natural gas).
+If the price of oil goes down, this affects the borrower’s ability to repay that loan, which makes reserve-based lenders more hesitant to make loans.

-Typically, RBL loans are cyclical in nature, meaning that as the borrower pays back part of their loan with the proceeds from their oil and natural gas sales, they borrow more — which is very much how a line of credit works.
-However, in calculating how much they are willing to lend, a very complicated formula with a lot of variables is used, including the amount of proven reserves (this is different from the amount of probable or possible reserves) and the future production rate of these reserves.
+Typically, reserve-based lending loans are cyclical in nature, meaning that as the borrower pays back part of their loan with the proceeds from their oil and natural gas sales, they borrow more — which is very much how a line of credit works.
+However, in calculating how much they are willing to lend, a very complicated formula with a lot of variables is used — including the amount of proven reserves (this is different from the amount of probable or possible reserves) and the future production rate of these reserves.
 Another very important factor that is taken into account when the lender is determining how much to lend is the calculated future sales price of a barrel of oil.
-As you can guess, this speculative formula is on the conservative side, meaning even less money the lender is willing to lend to the borrower.
+As you could have guessed, this speculative formula is on the conservative side, meaning the lender is willing to lend even less money to the borrower.

-As you can see, the lender is at risk due to the inherent volatile nature of the commodity market of oil, who then mitigates this risk by lending less money.
+As you can see, the lender is at risk due to the inherent volatile nature of the commodity market of oil.
+The lender then mitigates this risk by lending less money.
 This means that many oil and gas companies experience a liquidity crisis.
-This leads them to drill less, which makes their oil reserves worth even less in the eyes of the reserved-based lenders, and this vicious cycle continues until the company has to fold.
-Throw in the fact that reserved-based lenders have the discretion to change their formulas at any time and to change the commodity price of oil, and the borrower is at a loss.
+This leads them to drill less, which makes their oil reserves worth even less in the eyes of the reserved-based lenders.
+This vicious cycle continues until the company has to fold.
+Throw in the fact that reserved-based lenders have the discretion to change their formulas at any time and to change the commodity price of oil, the borrower is at a loss.

-In conclusion, RBL lending will be on the decline as lenders pull back from the oil and gas companies.
+Reserve-based lending will be on the decline as lenders pull back from the oil and gas industry.
 This leads the oil and gas companies to search for alternative sources of lending, which is where Advance Royalty Company comes in.
-In our lending system, we provide cash up front in exchange for your royalty payments from your mineral rights.
+In our lending system, we provide cash upfront in exchange for your royalty payments from your mineral rights.
 This will allow you the liquidity you need to keep operating, drilling, and producing so your company can stay viable.

 WHERE ADVANCE ROYALTY COMPANY STANDS

-Advance Royalty Company believes our method of allowing you greater access to more of your wealth that is tied up in oil and gas reserves in the ground is a win-win for both parties.
-You will be able to have more of your money today (and with the time value of money, who doesn’t want that?) to do with as you want.
+Advance Royalty Company believes our method of allowing you greater access to more of your wealth that is tied up in oil and gas reserves is a win-win for both parties.
+You will be able to have more of your money today (and with the time value of money, who doesn’t want that?).
 You will have less hassle to deal with.
 Our terms are more flexible to suit your particular needs and easy to understand.
-Approval time is fast, and APR lending is cheaper than private equity lending.
+Approval time is fast, and ARP lending is cheaper than private equity financing or reserve-based lending.